AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage-aws-s3.md

 ---
 # Configure AWS S3 bucket for remote storage

 The [Amazon Simple Storage Service (Amazon S3)][AWS S3] is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 The AWS S3 service uses buckets, or containers, for data storage.
 This configuration requires you to create a _private_ bucket.
+For Adobe Commerce on cloud infrastructure, see [Configure remote storage for Commerce on Cloud infrastructure](cloud-support.md).

 >[!WARNING]
 >